 - Disseminate peace-sustaining practices from Laikipia West to areas of pastoralist violence in Baringo, Samburu and Isiolo counties

-- Increase the coordination of peace-sustaining practices across the four counties of Laikipia, Baringo, Samburu and Isiolo at the County government and grassroots levels
+- Increase the capacity for the coordination of peace-sustaining practices across the four counties of Laikipia, Baringo, Samburu and Isiolo at the County government and grassroots levels

 Funding allows us to support local peacebuilders in their work.

 Please consider donating to this important cause to help save lives and support a proud indigenous people in generating their own sustainable peace.
 Your donations absolutely make a difference.
-For example, the local community chairman shared that our trauma training he attended last summer completely shifted the way asks his community members questions, to ensure that residual trauma from the Kanampiu massacre is not triggered and further harms his people.
-MBB-KI was the first to address this need, five years later.
+For example, the local community chairman shared that our trauma training completely shifted the way he asks his community members questions, he now frames questions to ensure that residual trauma from the Kanampiu massacre is not triggered and causes no further harm to his people and communities.
+MBB-KI was the first to address the need for trauma-informed approaches training which was delivered 5 years after this significant and damaging event.